 What is long-term care coverage?

-Long-term care insurance provides coverage for an extended period of time.
+A long-term care insurance provides coverage for an extended period of time.
 It’s also designed to offset the cost of care not covered by health insurance, Medicare or Medicaid.
 These policies reimburse you a fixed, daily dollar amount toward the costs of professional help in performing basic activities of life in your home, an assisted-living facility or nursing home.

 Unless you have enough personal wealth to cover costs on your own, a private long-term care insurance policy could make sense.